Summit Mt. Yale

 Added by Chema Domenech

-A 9 mile hike to a 14,196 foot vantage point of the scenic Collegiate Wilderness Peaks.
-4,000 feet of vertical gain with wildflowers every step of the way and the chance to spot Yellow-Bellied Marmots and the threatened Pika.
+An 8.5-mile hike to a 14,196-foot vantage point of the scenic Collegiate Wilderness Peaks.
+Tackle over 4,000 feet of vertical gain with wildflowers every step of the way and the chance to spot Yellow-Bellied Marmots and the threatened Pika.

-This amazing adventure starts at 9,900 feet and goes up 4,300 feet over the course of a 9.5 mile round trip.
+This amazing adventure starts at 9,900 feet and goes up 4,300 feet over the course of an 8.5-mile round trip.

 You will want to start at the Denny Creek Trailhead.
 If you are coming from Buena Vista or staying at the Collegiate Peaks Campground you will pass Denny Gulch and then Denny Creek.
 The parking lot for the trailhead is on your right just past Denny Creek.

-At the top of the summit there will be a rock marked the name and elevation of the peak.
+At the top of the summit, there will be a rock marked with the name and elevation of the peak.
 Most of the time, there is a stick where you can write your name and join the ranks of those who have conquered Yale.

-Have your topo map handy at the top and take in the views of all the fourteen and thirteen thousand foot peaks around.
+Have your topo map handy at the top and take in the views of all the fourteen and thirteen-thousand-foot peaks around.
 The top offers an incredible view of the Buena Vista area and the Arkansas River.
-Also, take in the fact that you just conquered the namesake mountain of the alma mater of past presidents and smile when you think about the fact that the geologist that named Mt.
+Also, take in the fact that you just conquered the namesake mountain of the alma mater of past presidents and smile when you think about the fact that the geologist who named Mt.
 Yale did so because of a miscalculation while thinking it was the highest peak in Colorado.

 Download the Outbound mobile app